-Backgammon Free keeps statistics for each level of play, including matches won, doubles rolled and opening rolls won.
+Backgammon Free keeps statistics for each level of play, including matches won, doubles rolled, total dice rolls and opening rolls won.
 This is useful in tracking the improvement in your play over time.
 There is also a complete explanation of the rules of backgammon within the app.

 This is a great app.
-We at Deluxe Backgammon have played thousands of games on Backgammon Free.
-It allows you to play Backgammon on the move against a human or the CPU.
+We at Deluxe Backgammon have played thousands of games on Backgammon Free by AI Factory.
+It allows you to play backgammon on the move against a human or the CPU.
 It probably won’t help you get your game beyond an intermediate level, but for a free app, you can’t really ask for more.
 Deluxe Backgammon highly recommends Backgammon Free.

 Note: After applying the principles from the Deluxe Backgammon Playing Guides our win rate at level 5 improved from 46.55% to 50.31%.
 This was comparing the first one thousand games vs the second thousand.

 20/05/2020 – the win rate has improved to 60.03% at level 5 after an additional two thousand games.